hobbyquaker/node-red-contrib-zigbee/README.md

 ## Getting started

-Add a "devices" Node, open it's configuration, add a "shepherd" node, configure it, close both nodes and deploy.
-Wait a few seconds and go to the configuration of the "devices" node again, now you should be able to pair devices.
+Add any Zigbee Node, open it's configuration, add a "herdsman" node, configure it, close both nodes and deploy.
+Wait a few seconds and go to the configuration of the "herdsman" node again, now you should be able to pair devices.
 Keep an eye on Node-RED's log output.

 ## Nodes

-#### shepherd
+#### herdman

-Config node that holds the serial port and ZigBee network configuration of zigbee-shepherd.
-You should change the precfgkey for security reasons before pairing the first devices.
+Config node that holds the serial port and ZigBee network configuration of zigbee-herdsman.
+You should change the `networkKey` for security reasons before pairing the first devices.
 I suggest to use a password manager (like e.g. KeyPass) to create and store a random key (has to be 16 Byte in uppercase hex representation (32 chars 0-9A-F).

-#### devices

-With this node devices can be paired, removed and named.
-If you send a numeric value to it's input it permits joining of new devices for given seconds.
-If the value exceeds 254 it permits joining permanently.
-If it receives the value 0 joining is stopped.
+With this config node you can also manage your devices (pairing, removing, renaming), reporting, groups and binds.

 #### converter

-This Node utilizes [Koenkk's zigbee-shepherd-converters](https://github.com/Koenkk/zigbee-shepherd-converters) and offers payload formats as known from zigbee2mqtt.
+This Node utilizes [Koenkk's zigbee-herdsman-converters](https://github.com/Koenkk/zigbee-shepherd-converters) and offers payload formats as known from zigbee2mqtt.
 In fact most of this nodes code is taken 1:1 from zigbee2mqtt.

-#### hue api

-This node mimics the Philips Hue bridge API for ZigBee Light Link devices.

-#### hue light
+#### hue

 This node aims to be a drop-in replacement for https://github.com/hobbyquaker/hue2mqtt.js